Stress

 Fracture Back & Football

-fracture) Injury Introduction
+(stress fracture) Injury Introduction

-Medically termed as Spondylolysis, the stress fracture involves
+Medically termed as Spondylolysis, the stress

-an overuse of the lower back.
-In sports, it is the most prevalent
+fracture involves an overuse of the lower back.
+In sports,

-or a stress fracture of the lower back.
+of the lower back.

 Spondylolysis occurs in the L5, the bottom-most